Skip to content

 beta80829128

-UPDATE_CHANNEL is separate: it only controls prerelease lookup / warning surfaces for the update checker.
-Changing UPDATE_CHANNEL does not switch the installed HA add-on variant.
+UPDATE_CHANNEL is separate: it only controls release polling and operator messaging for updates.
+It does not change the installed HA add-on track.

 flowchart TD